wibblymat/matscales.com/_posts/2017-02-09-blinkon-webvr.md

 I took a step back and decided to start again, this time using Three.js and ES6.

-So, right now I have a very early code base on github at https://github.com/GoogleChrome/dino-vr.
+So, right now I have a very early code base [on github](https://github.com/GoogleChrome/dino-vr).
 All it does is show my dino model spinning in an endless circle.

 If you have a Daydream View and a compatible phone then you should be able to turn on the WebVR flag in Chrome and get VR working too.